 More than 2000 years ago, Hippocrates once said 'Walking is man’s best medicine’.
 Well, it turns out he was right.
 Walking provides a lot of benefits to your health, it lowers the risk of several diseases, improves your mood and can help to lose body fat.
 And the good news is, walking on a treadmill can offer you the same benefits as walking outside.

-If you want to experience the benefits of walking in the comfort of your home then buying a treadmill could be a good choice.
-To help you on your journey to finding the treadmill that suits your needs, we’ve gathered all of the information you need to find the best treadmill for walking.
+If you want to experience the benefits of walking in the comfort of your own home then buying a treadmill could be a good choice.
+To help you on your journey to finding the model that suits your needs, we’ve gathered all of the information you need to find the best treadmill for walking.

-Our Top 5 Best Treadmills For Walking
+Our Top 5 Best Treadmills For Walkers

 Weight Capacity (Lbs.)